 To begin, we recommend you familiarize yourself with the Term Store Management Tool.
-You can learn more checking out our blog on: Term Store Management in SharePoint 2013: How-tos for Common Actions.
+You can learn more by checking out our blog: Term Store Management in SharePoint 2013: How-tos for Common Actions.

 Once you feel comfortable using the Term Store Manager, the next step is to add term sets to the Term Store so that there are tags to manage:

 Add the Tag Cloud Web Part to your page: